ILikeAI/AlwaysReddy/README.md

 All hotkeys can be edited in config.py

 ## How to swap servers or models
-To swap models open the config.py file and uncomment the seconds for the API you want to use.
+To swap models open the config.py file and uncomment the sections for the API you want to use.
 For example this is how you would use Claude 3 sonnet, if you wanted to use LM studio you would comment out the Anthropic section and uncomment the LM studio section.

 ```python
 ### COMPLETIONS API SETTINGS ###